in the middle

 Cheap flights to Amsterdam will see you landing at the impressive Schipol Airport around an hour after departing from the UK.
-The city's natural charms plus its many and varied attractions make Amsterdam flights popular with us Brits all year round, and the city's popularity looks set to carry on in 2013 and 2014.
+The city's natural charms plus its many and varied attractions make Amsterdam flights popular with us Brits all year round, and the city's popularity looks set to carry on into 2018.

 Although many people focus on one particular area of the city, it's not all about the red light district here.
 There is plenty to entertain anyone who's after something more than visiting the "Coffeeshops" and seeing the ladies in their windows.
 If you're after cheap Amsterdam hotel in good locations, you really need to book early to get the best deal.